 Soffit and Fascia are the final decorative touches that create a classic finish to the exterior of your home.
-While new siding makes a big impression don't overlook what soffit and fascia can do for a house.
-Soffit & fascia gives extra value while eliminating the need to paint and achieve a maintenance-free home exterior.
+While new siding makes a big impression, don't overlook what soffit and fascia can do for a house.
+Soffit & fascia gives extra value while eliminating the need to paint.
 Harris Exteriors & More uses soffit materials which are available in vinyl or aluminum with matching colors in aluminum fascia.
 Harris Exteriors’ soffit and fascia systems are backed by a non-prorated lifetime warranty.
 As always, with Harris Exteriors & More, you are protected.

 The addition of soffit & fascia helps in adding the finishing touches to the appearance of your home as well as eliminating some future maintenance.
 That's why professional soffit and fascia installation is highly recommended by a licensed contractor such as Harris Exteriors & More.
 When looking for a quality soffit and fascia installation company, look no further than Harris Exteriors & More.
-We have specialized in the installation and repair of soffit & fascia boards for over 15 years.
+We have specialized in the installation of soffit & fascia boards for over 15 years.